-Introducing How They Voted 2021
+Introducing 2022 "How They Voted"

-The 2021 session of the North Carolina General Assembly has been among the more unusual I can recall in my more than two decades working close to the legislature.
+Following the legislative long session last year, I commented that the 2021 session of the North Carolina General Assembly had been among the more unusual I could recall in my more than two decades working close to the legislature.
 Lingering challenges stemming from the COVID-19 pandemic - workforce shortages, supply chain disruptions, and large-scale uncertainty - continued to keep us from business as usual even as the NC Chamber shifted a big part of our focus back to longstanding priorities, like tax, infrastructure, and health care competitiveness and the alignment of our state's education and talent supply systems.
 Policy developments at the national level - record amounts of federal funding, a historic infrastructure package, and COVID-19 mandates on employers - also exerted uncommon influence at the legislature.
+That environment certainly continued into the 2022 legislative short session.

-Despite lingering uncertainty, it's been a productive session for the NC Chamber and for North Carolina's job creators.
-We've protected key assessment tools to guide the progress of our future workforce and given businesses the certainty to operate more effectively in an increasingly digital environment.
+Despite the lingering uncertainty, it was another productive session for the NC Chamber and for North Carolina's job creators.
+We protected key assessment tools to guide the progress of our future workforce and gave businesses the certainty to operate more effectively in an increasingly digital environment.
 We've secured landmark energy legislation that will grow our economy and ensured that pro-jobs priorities like franchise tax reform advanced in the state budget.

-And through the persistent efforts of the NC Chamber's Destination 2030 Coalition, we've laid the groundwork for bipartisan action to modernize North Carolina's transportation infrastructure in upcoming sessions.
+Through the persistent efforts of the NC Chamber's Destination 2030 Coalition, we laid the groundwork for bipartisan action to modernize North Carolina's transportation infrastructure in 2021 and saw it come to fruition in 2022.